n-arafat9m/football-group-stage/README.md

 Used to generate the points with which a certain team can finish the group stage with, and calculate the number of ways each one of those finish-points can be accumulated by the team through Wins, Draws and Losses.

-Can be run with _code_ node ./OneTeam.js numerical argument _code_, where the argument represents the number of points of choice you'd like to see in detail the different combinations of Wins, Draws and Losses that yield this possibility.
+Can be run with `node ./OneTeam.js numerical_argument`, where the argument represents the number of points of choice you'd like to see in detail the different combinations of Wins, Draws and Losses that yield this possibility.

 # AllFourTeams.js: